AREADNE 2010 Logo dot clear AREADNE 2010

 The conference will take place on the Greek island of Santorini from Thursday through Sunday, 17-20 June 2010, with a welcoming reception the evening before the conference begins (that is, the evening of 16 June 2010).
 The formal portion of the conference will take place at the Nomikos Conference Centre in the town of Fira.
 The conference will be single-track.
 Morning talks with a half-hour coffee break will be followed by a provided lunch.
 After the long afternoon break, we will reconvene for coffee, early evening talks and poster presentations before a late dinner.
 Although attendees are welcome from around the world, speakers have been selected primarily from the United States and Europe.
 As we expect to be oversubscribed this year, attendees are highly encouraged to submit proposals for poster presentations, as poster presenters will be given registration priority.

-We anticipate being oversubscribed this year, and so strongly encourage anyone who is considering attending the conference to submit a poster proposal.
-Accepted posters will have registrations reserved for the presenter; Other registration spots will be on a first come first served basis.
+We anticipate being oversubscribed this year, and so strongly encourage anyone who is considering attending the conference to submit a poster abstract.
+Accepted posters will have a registration reserved for the presenter; Other registration spots will be on a first come first served basis.
 Please see our Call for Abstracts.

 Registration and Fees

-Our refund policy in the event you have registered but will be unable to attend is that a full refund of the registration fees will be given until one month before the conference on 20 May; a 50% refund will be given from then until two weeks before the conference on 3 June; and after 3 June no refund will be given.
+Our refund policy in the event you have registered but will be unable to attend is that a full refund of the registration fees will be given until one month before the conference on 17 May 2010; a 50% refund will be given from then until about two weeks before the conference on 1 June 2010; and no refund will be given after 1 June 2010.

 Important Dates